On this page

 para._element.remove(delete_element)

-para._element.remove(delete_element)operates on the lxml etree level. lxml elements are nodes in a tree structure;.remove()detaches the node from its parent without destroying it (Python’s garbage collector will handle that).
-The new runs added viapara.add_run()are appended as new<w:r>children of the<w:p>element.
+para._element.remove(delete_element) operates at the lxml etree level. lxml elements are nodes in a tree; .remove() detaches the node from its parent without destroying it — Python’s garbage collector handles that.
+The new runs added via para.add_run() are appended as new <w:r> children of the <w:p> element.
 The net effect: the original XML is replaced with a semantically identical but structurally refined version.

-OpenAI’s Whisper model accepts exactly one input format: a 1D float32 NumPy array at 16,000 samples per second.
-But audio captured by a browser’s MediaRecorder API can arrive in any combination of:
+Whisper accepts exactly one input format: a 1D float32 NumPy array at 16,000 samples per second.
+Browser audio can arrive in any combination of:

 | Property | Possible Values |